shakfu/py-js/README.md

 Open the resulting standalone and test that the `pyjs` object works as expected.
 If it doesn't then try the following workaround:

 To fix a sometimes recurrent issue where the standalone build algorithm doesn't pick up `pyjs.mxo`: if you look inside the built standalone bundle, `py_test_standalone_only_pyjs.app/Contents/Resources/C74/externals` you may not find `pyjs.mxo`.
 This is likely a bug in Max 8 but easily resolved.
 Fix it by manually copying the `pyjs.mxo` external into this folder and then copy the `javascript` and `jsextensions` folders from the root of the `py-js` project and place them into the `pyjs_test_standalone.app/Contents/Resources/C74` folder.
 Now re-run the standalone app again and now the `pyjs` external should work.
-If anyone knows of some scripting at the standalone build step to automate the manual fix above it woulld be greatly appreciated.
+A script is provided in `py-js/source/projects/py/scripts/fix-pyjs-standalone.sh` to do the above in an automated way.

 Please read on for further details about what the py-js externals can do.